f2knpw/Parrot-Disco-Formation-flight/README.md

 - Parachute mod Dailyknowmore : https://github.com/dailyknowmore

 ## Disclaimer
 This is still a VERY EXPERIMENTAL modification !
-Mod and fly your Disco at YOUR OWN RISK!!!
+Mod and DON'T fly your Disco at YOUR OWN RISK!!!